Applone/TrickSaber/README.md

 ## Configuration
 You can configure most of the Plugin by going into the "Mods" tab on the left panel in Beat Saber and selecting "TrickSaber".

-For more stuff and in-depth explanation see [Configuration](https://tonimacaroni.github.io/TrickSaber-Docs/Configuration.html)

 **Preview: https://www.youtube.com/watch?v=6xxpupYYjoQ**